 Do you need to work effectively when you can’t be face to face?

-Join us for the Virtual Working Summit over five days from 23rd-25th November, 30th November to 1st December.
-Featuring short audio interviews with world-class experts at a time to suit you, one per day, it also gives you the chance to interact with the other participants online.
+Join us for the Virtual Working Summit over five days in October 2018.
+Featuring short audio interviews with inspiring virtual leaders, at a time to suit you, one per day, it also gives you the chance to interact with the other participants online.
 This is a unique way for you to develop your skills without travelling.
 There is no charge to register to listen in to each speaker via the web each day.
-The theme for this year is ‘Virtual Working in a Changing World’ and the summit will be run in conjunction with the BA Summit.
+The theme for this year is ‘Flexibility and Virtual Working’.

 Who should attend?
 People who manage a team or projects across countries or continents.
 People who need to work across more than one site.
 Professionals who work with clients, or sell to them, remotely.
-People facing budget cuts.
+People facing travel restrictions cuts.
 People who need to build trust and engage others.
 Teleworkers.
 People who need to do more with less.
 If that’s you, then:

-Sign up now to make sure you don’t miss out:
+Sign up now to make sure you don’t miss out.

 But it doesn’t need to be like this!

 How?
 You’re in the right place!
-Sign up now for the Virtual Working Summit 2013.
+Sign up now for the Virtual Working Summit 2018.